 When it comes to penalties, placement is just as important as power.
 Hit too hard and the ball might end up in the stands (or over the fence)!
 Finding the top corner is usually enough to put the ball out of the reach of the diving keeper.

 There's a reason why players sometimes move the ball when it's on the penalty spot.
 Make sure it's placed just right or you could find yourself slipping over, missing the ball, or sending it far and wide.

 Kick off your own game

 Get your game face on

-Don't fancy getting muddy outside?
-Why not set up your own football gaming tournament at home.
-Get your mates round, grab some extra controllers and find out who the champion is.
+Don’t fancy getting muddy outside?
+Why not set up your own football gaming tournament at home?
+Grab the controllers, pick your teams and see who the champion is.